Torn Between Two Equally-Desirable Candidates? How To Choose The Right One

 Getting your pick of the litter sounds like a nice problem to have, but the pressure can be nerve-wracking.
 In the end, you’ll have to turn away an applicant that you would’ve hired under any other circumstance.
 And there’s a chance you end up rejecting the better option of the two.

-So, how do you ensure your pick is the right one?
+So, how do you choose between two candidates to ensure your pick is the right one?
 Here are four strategies:

 1. Determine their desire